mining-design-decisions/maestro-ArchUI/flask/README.md

 Launching the web server needs to be done through commandline.
 Open a command terminal in the root directory of this project.

 ## First time running

+First, ensure that you have a suitable Python version installed: as noted below in this document, the only version that will be able to run this project correctly is 3.10.
 ```
 pip install -r requirements.txt
 ```
-Run the above to make sure you have installed all required dependencies of the project.
-If the requirements.txt is not complete, notify the developers or add the forgotten dependency yourself.
+Run the above in the `flask` subdirectory to make sure you have installed all required dependencies of the project.
+If the requirements.txt is not complete, please notify the developer.

 Ensure that the `mining-design-decisions` project is installed in the same parent directory as this project:
 ```